 Our Pops concerts are filled with familiar tunes that all ages will enjoy.

 Please visit our Concert Schedule page for information about our season.
 We are hopeful that we will be able to present all concerts as scheduled this year.

 The Civic Orchestra of Tucson (COT) is a not-for-profit, 501(c)(3), all-volunteer symphony orchestra, dedicated to enriching the cultural life of greater Tucson and Southern Arizona through its free concerts and outreach programs to the community.
 These include sponsorship of students, presentation of professional guest artists, and innovative educational programs designed to foster an interest in symphonic music and develop future performers and audiences.
 COT is also committed to providing opportunities for adult musicians to develop their skills through performance in an orchestral group.
 COT continues to program music that includes traditionally underrepresented cultures and styles to broaden the experience for musicians and audience members.

 Our Commitment to Youth

-The COT provides local musicians with an opportunity to play in a full symphony orchestra.
+Our community orchestra provides local musicians with an opportunity to play in a full symphony orchestra.
 If you are a musician who enjoys playing symphonic music—and occasionally Pops music—we invite you to join us.
-We currently have openings for musicians who play clarinet, viola, double bass, or harp.
-Please contact us to learn more.
+Learn more.